fratim/minerl2020_submission/README.md

 This baseline consists of two main steps:

 1. [Apply K-means clustering](https://minerl.io/docs/tutorials/k-means.html) for the action space with the demonstration dataset.
-2. Apply Rainbow algorithm on the discretized action space.
+2. Apply PDDDQN algorithm on the discretized action space.

 Each of steps utilizes existing libraries.
-K-means in the step 1 is from [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans), and Rainbow in the spte 2 is from [PFRL](https://github.com/pfnet/pfrl), which is a Pytorch-based RL library.
+K-means in the step 1 is from [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans), and PDDDQN in the step 2 is from [PFRL](https://github.com/pfnet/pfrl), which is a Pytorch-based RL library.